znopp/WYR/README.md

   - Adding a channel to list of allowed channels the bot will send a message in
   - Removing a channel, for the same purpose.
   - Adding a WYR question to the JSON list
+  - Viewing all channels WYR will send embeds in

 - [x] Set permissions for slash commands